frideno/memes-finder/README.md

 **this part is the core of the application -**

-We are iterating through the pictures in the user's gallery - camera, screenshots, Whatsapp pictures and more.
+The app iterates through the pictures in the user's gallery - camera, screenshots, Whatsapp pictures and more.

-for each picture:
+for each picture, the app:

-1. Compute prediction:
+1. Computes a prediction:

     We use our maching learning model, to **classify this picture -**

     - meme
     - not meme

-2. Compute image hash:
+2. Computes the image hash:

-if the picture was a meme, we use our preceptual hashing (image hashing) algorithm on it. it will give a 64 bit long string called image hash, which is the summery of the picture.
+if the picture was a meme, we use our preceptual hashing (image hashing) algorithm on it. it will give a 64 bit long string called the image hash, which is a summery of the most important features of the picture.

-the goal of it is to help us later compare similarity of two images, with pre-calculated separate computation.

-specifically, it will help us find if two memes are of the same template.
+the goal of said algorithm is to help us later compare the similarity of two images, using a pre-calculated separate computation.
+Specifically ,it will help us find if two memes are made out of the same template.

-That parts generate a dictionary of image paths (in the gallery) →  predictions and  image hashes.
+That parts generate a dictionary of image paths in the gallery to the predictions and image hashes of those images.

-notice that we cache this computations, both locally and remotely.
+notice that we cache these computations, both locally and remotely.

 so the full flow would be: